 Going by her assertions, one would conclude that the public is increasingly gaining confidence in Altcoins.
 One reason for this is that the coins provide them with greater upside potential.

 In the cryptocurrency space, altcoins provide greater use cases and, therefore, possibilities for future advantages.
-For instance, they’re gaining ground in the DeFi sector.
+For instance, they’re gaining ground in the DeFi sector but also show continuous growth of NFT trading platforms.
 Here they’re revolutionizing finance and investments.

 Other areas where they’ve found a foothold are the NFT and metaverse sectors.
 There, they are enablers of new ways of ownership.
 BTC, however, hasn’t found footing in those spaces yet.
 Besides, Altcoins are built on better Blockchain technology.
 Thus they afford users more streamlined and cheaper transactions than BTC would.